xma711/notebook/linux/small_computer/beaglebone_black/README.md

 Reference: https://learn.adafruit.com/introduction-to-the-beaglebone-black-device-tree/exporting-and-unexporting-an-overlay
 reference: http://www.raspberry-pi-geek.com/Archive/2014/03/Capemgr-keeps-track-of-the-BeagleBone-Black-s-expansion-boards-known-as-capes

-from kernel 3.8, bbb use device tree to setup its pins maps, if my understand is correct..
+from kernel 3.8, BBB use device tree to setup its pins maps, if my understand is correct..
 There is also this device tree overlay. it is like adding things to the existing device tree.
 For example, those interface like ttyO2 I2C-1 enabled in uEnv.txt are overlays.